DH13: Resistance Mapping

-This group aims to develop a digital humanities project that maps the interwoven histories of Native dispossession, racial segregation, and immigration in Rochester, NY and documents how past and present activism has challenged patterns of inequity.
+This Working Group aims to develop a digital humanities project that maps the interwoven histories of Native dispossession, racial segregation, and immigration in Rochester, NY and documents how past and present activism has challenged patterns of inequity.

 - University of Rochester